-When a vaccinated person tests positive for COVID-19, most either have no symptoms or have very mild symptoms, and it rarely results in hospitalization or death.
-Their symptoms are more like those of a common cold, such as cough, fever or headache, with the addition of significant loss of smell.
+When a vaccinated person tests positive for COVID-19, many either have no symptoms or mild symptoms.
+It rarely results in hospitalization or death.
+Fully vaccinated people experience symptoms that are more like a common cold, such as cough, fever, or headache, with the possible loss of taste and smell.

-The primary route of COVID-19 infection isn't by touching contaminated surface but through the respiratory system, said Dean Blumberg, chief of pediatric infectious disease at UC Davis Children's Hospital.
-People should focus on wearing masks and social distancing and less on sanitizing surfaces.
+The primary route of COVID-19 infection isn't by touching contaminated surface but through the respiratory system.
+People should instead focus on wearing masks, particularly N95 or KN95, and social distancing as much as possible.

-Tests have found traces of COVID-19 on surfaces, but no research has established that the virus is viable in those places, partly because research has veered in other directions.
+Tests have found traces of COVID-19 on surfaces, but no research has established that the virus is viable in those places.

-Many people are unaware that most cleaning products should stay wet on a surface for at least one minute, potentially up to 10 minutes, before wiping it down, according to Natascha Tuznik, a UC Davis Health assistant clinical professor of infectious diseases.
+Many people are unaware that most cleaning products should stay wet on a surface for at least one minute, potentially up to 10 minutes, before wiping it down.

 When using a hand sanitizer, don't just let your hands air dry.
-For the sanitizer to be most effective, rub your hands together until they're dry, Tuznik said.
+For the sanitizer to be most effective, rub your hands together until they're dry.

 Hand sanitizers should be at least 60% alcohol.
 The most commonly used safe version is ethanol, also known as ethyl alcohol.

-These type of masks are designed for people working around caustic fumes or chemicals, Tuznik said.
+These type of masks are designed for people working around caustic fumes or chemicals.
 They force out the air you’re breathing through the port.
 Instead of protecting someone from you, they propel your breath even farther and more forcefully.

 N95s with the filter in the middle also do not prevent someone from spreading the virus.
 They filter air coming in but do let air out.